persamplex/Tasker/README.md

 Code 2 is for error outputs.
 Use this code when you encounter an error.

 **note*: Code range is from 0 to 3.
+This method prints a formatted message with additional information based on the provided code:

+  -0: Start Code, used when starting something

+  -1: Down Code, used when completing tasks

+  -2: Error Code, used for showing errors (should be used in exceptions)

+  -3: Info Code, used for showing information like stdout

 #### **Print With optional function name:**
 ```python